 - Keystroke logger: for extra scrutiny, you can keep a record of everyone’s keystrokes to make sure that no sensitive information is being shared with someone who shouldn’t have access to it.

-- Online meeting monitoring: you can check in on what your team was discussing in Zoom calls.
+- Online meeting monitoring: you can check in on what your team was discussing in Zoom video calls.

 Similarly to Teramind, EmpMonitor offers tracking features that’ll let you keep tabs on your team in a closer manner.
 If data security and compliance are of particular concern to you, then EmpMonitor’s software will keep you up to date with what your team members are doing throughout the day.
 EmpMonitor runs in stealth mode, so your employees won’t know they’re being tracked; however, this may cause resentment if they find out about the monitoring by chance.